merge-api/merge-ats-ruby/docs/InterviewsApi.md

 api_instance = MergeATSClient::InterviewsApi.new
 x_account_token = 'x_account_token_example' # String | Token identifying the end user.
 opts = {
-  application_id: 'application_id_example', # String | If provided, will only return activities done by this user.
+  application_id: 'application_id_example', # String | If provided, will only return interviews for this application.
   created_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created after this datetime.
   created_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created before this datetime.
   cursor: 'cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw', # String | The pagination cursor value.
   expand: 'application', # String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
   modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified after this datetime.
   modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified before this datetime.
-  organizer_id: 'organizer_id_example', # String | If provided, will only return activities done by this user.
+  organizer_id: 'organizer_id_example', # String | If provided, will only return interviews organized by this user.
   page_size: 56, # Integer | Number of results to return per page.
   remote_id: 'remote_id_example' # String | The API provider's ID for the given object.
 }